abogdanova/SwarmGE/README.txt

 regions of genome as seen in nature.

 In summary, the merits for not consuming a codon for unit productions are not clearly defined in the literature.
-The benifits in consuming codons are a reduction in computation and improved speed with linear tree style operations.
+The benefits in consuming codons are a reduction in computation and improved speed with linear tree style operations.
-Other benifits are an increase in non-coding regions in the chromosome (more in line with nature) that through evolution of the grammar may then express useful information.
+Other benefits are an increase in non-coding regions in the chromosome (more in line with nature) that through evolution of the grammar may then express useful information.